-One of those potential supplements is Methylsulfonylmethane, or MSM, a supplement commonly used for a number of inflammatory conditions ranging from arthritis to menstrual cramps.
+One of those potential supplements is Methylsulfonylmethane, or MSM powder, a supplement commonly used for a number of inflammatory conditions ranging from arthritis to menstrual cramps.
 The supplement is focused on limiting inflammation caused by prostaglandins by decreasing another chemical stimulator of inflammation – cytokines (x).

 Another popular supplement for combatting menstrual cramps is dehydroepiandrosterone or DHEA powder.
 While this is naturally produced in the human body and coverts easy to hormones, such as testosterone or estrogen, it can be used to assist in fertility and proper sexual function (x).

 In supplement form, it can be converted to estrogen that will promote proper menstrual flow and prevent back-ups that will lead to severe cramping.
-While it does not specifically target mechanisms of inflammation, it does promote regular functioning and overall menstrual health (x).
+While DHEA powder does not specifically target mechanisms of inflammation, it does promote regular functioning and overall menstrual health (x).

 Ginger Root Extract

 Ginger root extract has been shown to be one of the most effective treatments through prevention of primary dysmenorrhea.
-While it has a number of anti-inflammatory properties, it most notably inhibits prostaglandin production and thus limits the effects of contractions/cramps during the menstrual period (x).
+While ginger root extract powder has a number of anti-inflammatory properties, it most notably inhibits prostaglandin production and thus limits the effects of contractions/cramps during the menstrual period (x).

 Devil’s Claw Extract

 The last supplement that is commonly used to treat menstrual cramps comes in the form of Pure Devil’s Claw Extract, or Harpagophytum, a plant-based product that combats pain and inflammation.
-While similar to MSM in that it is often used for joint pain, it has shown the ability to combat inflammatory responses throughout the body, thus limiting pain through prostaglandin modulation (x).
+While similar to MSM in that it is often used for joint pain, devil’s claw extract powder has shown the ability to combat inflammatory responses throughout the body, thus limiting pain through prostaglandin modulation (x).